WiserSites/impactshirts/readme.txt

 -------------------------------------------------------
     Thank you for downloading Impactshirts Theme!
 -------------------------------------------------------
-This and any other Theme provided by CyberChimps should be free of bugs, however do note that we're only humans and if you spot a bug do us a favor and report here
+This and any other Theme provided by Wiser Sites should be free of bugs, however do note that we're only humans and if you spot a bug do us a favor and report here